Baltic maritime trade (c. 1400–1800): Rise of Russia

-After Sweden fell in the Great Nordic Wars, Russia gained its ports from Novgorod to Riga, Reval, and Narva.
+After Sweden fell in the Great Northern War, Russia gained its ports from Novgorod to Riga, Reval, and Narva.
 These cities and ports provided Russia with direct routes to the Baltic.
 In 1721, the treaty of Nystad was signed, which led to the development of Russian Baltic trade and the founding of St. Petersburg.
 By 1780, Russia had surpassed the Pomeranian coast under Swedish control.
 The rise of Russia as a seaborne trading power cause a shift in trade direction from south-north to east-west.
 Stockholm was now a major port in the Baltic region, backed by Denmark’s demand of goods from Sweden’s market.
 The end of the eighteenth century was marked by the rise of Russia and Hamburg in the Baltic, and England’s gain on the Dutch.